MTCMarkFranco/documentation/pro-active-planning/Hub-Outreach-Loop-Prompt.md

 ---

 ## 🎯 Goal (one sentence)
-Produce a complete Hub outreach package — collected App Innovation one-pagers, **draft-only** emails to each priority account's AE + ATS, and a 2-slide PowerPoint — all grounded in real data pulled from the available skills, and saved into a single organized folder.
+Produce a complete Hub outreach package — collected App Innovation one-pagers, **draft-only** emails to each priority account's AE + ATS (saved as HTML **and** created as real drafts in the user's Outlook Drafts folder), and a 2-slide PowerPoint — all grounded in real data pulled from the available skills, and saved into a single organized folder.

 ## 🚧 Hard guardrails (never violate)
 1. **NEVER send email.** Create **drafts only**.
 No `send`, no auto-send, no calendar invites.
+Creating a draft in Outlook (e.g., the mail tool's `CreateDraftMessage`) is allowed and expected — it saves to the Drafts folder without sending.
+Never call any `Send*` / `SendDraft*` operation.
 2. **Never fabricate** names, numbers, emails, pipeline figures, or engagement outcomes.
 If a value can't be retrieved, insert a clearly-marked `[confirm: …]` placeholder.
 3. **Resolve, don't guess.** Every person → real directory email before use.
 Every account → real MSX record.
 4. Save all deliverables under one root folder (default: `./Mark-Franco-Hub/`) in subfolders `One-Pagers/`, `Draft-Emails/`, `Presentation/`, `_Account-Data/`.